 Health Management Plan

-If a student has a current medical condition, a completed health management plan (available at the clinic)should be on file in the clinic.
-These forms help provide the medical information needed to the best care for your child at school and they must be updated every year.
+If a student has a current medical condition, a completed health management plan (available at the clinic) should be on file in the clinic.
+These forms help provide the medical information needed to provide the best care for your child at school and they must be updated every year.

 MedicinesAdministering over-the-counter and prescribed medication at school is discouraged.
 Parents should check with their physicians regarding the need for medication to be administered during school hours, after school, and at bedtime.
 There should be no need to send medication that needs to be given only once or twice daily.
 If a student needs to take prescribed or over-the-counter medications during the school day, a parent /guardian must complete an Administration of Medication Request Form and return it with the prescribed labeled medicine or over-the-counter medication.The Clinic Does Not Provide Tylenol, Advil, Antacids, Cold Medication, orAny Other Type of Medication for Students.